aws/aws-cli/README.rst

-aws-cli
+# Peter's aws-cli

+## I Peter Oyedemi made some modification to this readme document

+## The change is in the documentation-update branch

+## Apart from this heading, I added the following

+## Added aesterike to some sub heading
 =======

 .. image:: https://github.com/aws/aws-cli/actions/workflows/run-tests.yml/badge.svg
    :target: https://github.com/aws/aws-cli/actions/workflows/run-tests.yml
    :alt: Build Status

-This package provides a unified command line interface to Amazon Web Services.
+*  This package provides a unified command line interface to Amazon Web Services.

 Jump to: